beado123/mobile/README.md

 <img src="app/img/IMG_1644.PNG" height="400">

 ### Profile Page
-Shows basic information of the user, including number of followers, following, and repositries, create date.
+Shows basic information of the user, including number of followers, following, repositries, and create date.
 <img src="app/img/IMG_1645.PNG" height="400">

 ### Following/Follower Page
 * Lists following and followers of the user, can unfollow or follow the list of users.
 * When pressing the right button to unfollow the user, the text on the button changes to 'follow'.
 Pull to refresh the list, the user disappears immediately.
-Go back to profile page and pull to refresh, number of following decrease by one.
+Go back to profile page and pull to refresh, the number of following decreases by one.

 <img src="app/img/IMG_1646.PNG" height="400">       <img src="app/img/IMG_1640.PNG" height="400">